Georgia–United Kingdom relations: History

 Following the restoration of Georgian independence in 1991, official diplomatic relations between Georgia and the UK were re-established in 1992, and a full UK embassy opened in Tbilisi three years later.
 In response to the Russo-Georgian War, the British government showed solidarity with Georgia, with the Foreign and Commonwealth Office releasing a statement calling for calm and Foreign Secretary David Miliband saying the following: "Russia has extended the fighting today well beyond South Ossetia, attacking the Georgian port of Poti, and the town of Gori, while Abkhaz forces have been shelling Georgian positions in the Upper Kodori valley.
 I deplore this."
 On 10 August 2008, pro-Georgian protesters protested in front of the Russian embassy in London.
 On 21-25 May 2006, Prime Minister Zurab Nogaideli visited the United Kingdom.
 In November 2015, former Prime Minister Tony Blair visited Georgia, being hosted by Prime Minister Irakli Garibashvili, who accompanied him to sights such as Mtatsminda Hill.

-In recent years relations between the two countries have become strained, in response to the actions of the Georgian Dream party.
-The British Embassy in Georgia has criticised the state for undermining fundamental human rights, stating that its Family Values and Minors Protection package has called 'into question the long-standing relationships between Britain and Georgia.'
+In recent years relations between the two countries have become strained, in response to the actions of the ruling Georgian Dream party.
+The British Embassy in Georgia has criticised the state for "undermining fundamental human rights", stating that its Family Values and Minors Protection package has called 'into question the long-standing relationships between Britain and Georgia.'
 Following the re-election of Georgian Dream, the UK has frozen security dialogue with Georgia and cancelled other talks on defence over "concerns about democratic backsliding", with Ambassador Gareth Ward saying that the Georgian government's actions have prompted Britain to raise 'concerns about the decline of democracy and anti-Western rhetoric.'
 British Parliamentarians and LGBTQI+ activists have also questioned the safety of Georgia, questioning the previous Conservative government's decision to label Georgia a 'safe state' to return asylum seekers to.